On higher-rank Khovanskii-Teissier inequalities: Introduction

-In \cite{Li16}, Theorem \ref{thm_li} was proved by making use of the Hodge-Riemann bilinear relations in the mixed setting \cite{C,DN}.
-Here, to prove our Theorem \ref{thm_kt}, we shall first develop (see Sections \ref{sect_hi} and \ref{sect_hr}) the corresponding mixed Hodge-Riemann bilinear relations in the current setting by slightly extending Xiao's works \cite{X,X2} (our study here is also heavily motivated by Xiao's works), and then we can carefully modify Li's arguments in \cite{Li13,Li16} to finish the proof (see Section \ref{sect_kt}).
+Similar to \cite{Li16}, our Theorem \ref{thm_kt} will be proved by making use of the Hodge-Riemann bilinear relations.
+To this end, however, we have to first develop the Hodge-Riemann bilinear relations in the corresponding mixed and degenerate setting, which we now intruduce as follows.

-\section{Hodge index theorem}
+\subsubsection{Hodge index theorem}